 Jenni Kayne has become one of my favorite fashion brands so when I saw that they were coming out with a skincare line I was definitely intrigued.
-I was a Jenni Kayne affiliate over the summer so I was lucky enough to receive a package of the complete Oak Essentials skincare line in July – right before the brand launched in August.
-I’ve had a few weeks to try out the line so I thought I’d do an Oak Essentials Review!
+I was a Jenni Kayne affiliate over the summer so I was lucky enough to receive a package of the complete Oak Essentials skincare line last July – right before the brand launched in August.
+I’ve been using the products for months now so I figured I’d do an Oak Essentials Review!

 Oak Essentials Review

 About Oak Essentials

 Oak Essentials is a clean, minimal skincare line made in California for any age and skin type.
 The products are cruelty-free and free of synthetic fragrances, silicones, colorants, sulfates, phthalates, parabens, PEGs, petrolatum, mineral oil, and nanoparticles.
 The line uses plant-based, organic ingredients whenever possible.
 The brand also uses minimal waste packaging with soy based inks and 100% recyclable materials.
 And for every unit sold, a tree is planted.